-Paolo Griffin is a composer living and working in Toronto.
+Paolo Griffin is a Peruvian-Canadian composer living and working in Toronto.

 His recent musical preoccupations include notions of focused and unfocussed listening, microtonality, and non-traditional scoring.
 Pieces such as Within a Space (2020), explore how varyingly dense and seemingly unfocussed lines of sound can be used to draw the attention of listeners to single or multiple aspects of a sound world.
 His expanding series of works for two violins, Acts of Intimacy, more directly explore microtonality.
 He also creates text scores and hybrid text and notation scores as a means of performative expression – examples of such works being Quatre Vignettes de Surrealité (2018) and Pack (2017).